prav10194/Python-Examples/146. LRU Cache/README.md

     self.prev, self.next = None
 ```

-Step 2: In our LR Cache class, we need to initialize our HashMap <b>cache = {}</b> and our 2 starting nodes, left and right (which for now will be pointing to each other).
+Step 2: In our LR Cache class, we need to initialize our HashMap <b>cache = {}</b> and our 2 starting nodes, left and right (which for now will be pointing to each other). <b>One of the reasons of using a cache is to retrieve keys in O(1) as specified in the question.</b>

 ```python
 class LRU: